PlatosTwin/bayes_ab/README.md

 The recommendation output has three elements:

 1. **Decision**
-    - _Stop and select either variant_ if the ROPE is fully contained within the 95% HDI.
+    - Select either variant if the ROPE is fully contained within the 95% HDI.
-    - _Continue testing_ if the ROPE partially overlaps the 95% HDI.
-    - _Stop testing and select the better variant_ if the ROPE and the 95% HDI do not overlap.
+    - Select the better variant if the ROPE and the 95% HDI do not overlap.
+    - Continue testing if the ROPE partially overlaps the 95% HDI.
+    - _Note: There are high-confidence and low-confidence variations of the first two messages.
 2. **Confidence**
     - _High_ if the width of the 95% HDI is less than or equal to `0.8*rope`.
     - _Low_ if the width of the 95% HDI is greater than `0.8*rope`.